 4.3.2 SLPP Duplicate Detection

 A sender shall include a sequence number in all SLPP messages sent for a particular location session.
 The sequence number shall be distinct for different SLPP messages sent by the same endpoint for the same endpoint in the same location session (e.g., may start at zero in the first SLPP message and increase monotonically in each succeeding SLPP message).
-Sequence numbers used in the messages transmitted from different endpoints or for different endpoint are independent (e.g., can be the same).
+Sequence numbers used in the messages transmitted from different endpoints or for different endpoints are independent (e.g., can be the same).

-A receiver shall record the most recent received sequence number for each location session.
-If a message is received carrying the same sequence number as that last received for the associated location session, it shall be discarded.
-Otherwise (i.e., if the sequence number is different), the message shall be processed.
+A receiver shall record the most recent received sequence number for each pair of endpoints of each location session.
+If a message is received carrying the same sequence number as that last received for the same pair of endpoints and the associated location session, it shall be discarded.
+Otherwise (i.e., if the sequence number is different or the sequence number is same but for different pair of endpoints), the message shall be processed.

 Sending and receiving sequence numbers shall be deleted in a server when the associated location session is terminated and shall be deleted in the UE(s) when there has been no activity for a particular location session for 10 minutes.